gnoooo/caelestia-gif/README.md

 - `o`: open the selected GIF file (alternative to Kitty preview)
 - `q` or Ctrl+C: exit the TUI

-### What is `--init`?
+## Configuration
+### Post installation setup
-The command includes a setup helper, who can can be used with the command `caelestia-gif --init`.
-This command that automates the configuration of Caelestia GIF Manager so the script runs perfectly.
+To use this tool, you will need to have a specific configuration (see [directory structure section](#default-directory-structure)).
+Caelestia GIF Manager includes a setup helper, who can can be used with the command `caelestia-gif --init`.
+This command automates the configuration of Caelestia GIF Manager so the script runs perfectly.

 It :
 - Creates the default Caelestia GIF directory (`~/Pictures/CaelestiaGifs/`) if it doesn't exist.